easybuilders/easybuild-docs/docs/common-toolchains.md

 - `2020b` - `foss` uses OpenBLAS instead of FlexiBLAS, `iccifort` is used instead of `intel-compilers`

-Keep in mind that when creating an Easyconfig, you need to look at what toolchain "level" (e.g. `foss` vs `GCC`) your dependencies are using and choose the highest of them (or higher if needed) for your easyconfig.
+Keep in mind that when creating an Simpleconfig, you need to look at what toolchain "level" (e.g. `foss` vs `GCC`) your dependencies are using and choose the highest of them (or higher if needed) for your simpleconfig.
 For example, if one of your dependencies is using the `foss` toolchain, you need to use the `foss` toolchain, and not the `GCC` toolchain.